pavlobaron/jen_fsm/README.md

 The rest of the state is implementation's own logic - there are no constraints from jen_fsm.

+When an FSM is about to get terminated, its method `terminate(reason, state)` will be called.

 Implementing a simple "static" state method is as simple as this:

 	@StateMethod